S4 Taster Week & S5 University Experience Week

 We offer two separate programmes to students in Glasgow City Council schools.

-The Taster Week is for students who are currently in S4 will be moving into S5 in June 2022, to provide a broad insight into what studying at university is like.
-The programme will be split into two streams – Arts & Humanities, and Science & Engineering.
+The Taster Week is for students who are currently in S4 will be moving into S5 in June 2023, to provide a broad insight into what studying at university is like.
+The programme will be split into two streams – Arts & Social Sciences, and Science & Engineering.
 Students will choose one stream to participate in.

 Throughout the programme pupils experience a wide range of academic subjects, engage with undergraduate students, and gain first-hand experience of Higher Education.
 The programme enables students to find out what studying in a university setting is like, and to learn more about the different subjects on offer.

-The University Experience Week is for students who are currently in S5 and will be moving into S6 in June 2022, to gain a detailed insight into what studying in a specific subject area at university is like.
-There will be four streams on the week – Arts & Humanities, Mathematical Sciences, Sciences, and Social Sciences.
+The University Experience Week is for students who are currently in S5 and will be moving into S6 in June 2023, to gain a detailed insight into what studying in a specific subject area at university is like.
+There will be four streams on the week – Arts & Humanities, Mathematical & Engineering Sciences, Physical & Life Sciences, and Social Sciences.
 Students will choose one stream to participate in.

-Students will spend 2 days on campus (including the University Open Day) and spend the other 3 days joining live academic sessions online.
-Pre-prepared content from our academic staff will be completed before participants attend a live webinar session to discuss the material.
+Students will spend Monday and Tuesday on the university campus (and attend the University Open Day on campus on the Thursday) and spend Wednesday and Friday joining live academic sessions online.
 Time will also be spent with current students to gain an insight into studying at university.

 Those taking part in the S5 University Experience Week will also complete our Academic Skills module.
 This module helps students with the transition to study in Higher Education, and provides information about the various skills needed, and support available, for university level study.
 Successful completion of the module may lead to an adjusted offer of entry from the University of Glasgow (please see our FAQs for more detail).